The Right to Access a Reference

 Provided you bring the matter to their attention, your employer must rectify the error before submitting the reference.

-If the reference has been submitted already and the error is likely to cause prejudice (eg you are said to have had more sick days than you did in reality), your head teacher or the referee (if they are different) should write to notify the recipient of the true position.
+If the reference has been submitted already and the error is likely to cause prejudice, for example, you are said to have had more sick days than you did in reality, your head teacher or the referee (if they are different) should write to notify the recipient of the true position.

 What can I do if the reference is less than flattering?

 In most cases, there is very little you can do other than consider using another referee.
-It has to be accepted that a reference is not always going to be a glowing testimonial.
+It must be accepted that a reference is not always going to be a glowing testimonial.
 It is, after all, the opinion of the referee, but it should be reasonably objective.

-Contact the Adviceline or Wales office, if you believe the author has given you a bad reference out of spite.
+Contact the Adviceline if you believe the author has given you a bad reference out of spite.
 You will need to prove that what has been said about you is both false and motivated by malice.
-It has to be obvious to someone who knows neither of you that the author wrote the reference maliciously.
+It must be obvious to someone who knows neither of you that the author wrote the reference maliciously.